mozilla/betachannel/docs/OPERATIONS.md

 These keys should be generated once and the private assets should be protected.

+You can do this manually or let the server do it.
+On server startup, the server will check for the presence of certificates.
+If the do not exist, it will attempt to create them based on `certificateStorage`.
+If there are errors while checking, it will retry or give up.

+`certificateStorage` can be set to either:

+    certificateStorage = { local: '/etc/betafox/certdb' }

+or
+    certificateStorage = {
+      s3Bucket: 'betafox-certificate',
+      s3ItemPrefix: 'betafox-certdb',
+      localCertsDir: '/etc/betafox/certdb'
+    }

+Either deployent configuration requires a local directory where it is okay to read and write the cert.
+At runtime when signing apps, we need a copy of the certificate on the local filesystem.
+If you choose `S3` then this is just a copy of the canonical certificate stored in S3.

+On server startup, if it is configured to use `S3`, then it will download and setup certificates.

+### Cloud mode and S3

+Review the local file system'sf optional manual steps below.
+The only difference is that files on disk are copies of the S3 data.

+### Local File System

+#### Optional Manual Steps
 Assuming you will store these sensitive assets in `/etc/betafox/certdb`, create that directory and make sure the same user that will run the betafox NodeJS process can access it.
 Restrict access to user only.